lu-jiayi/homepage/index.md

 ## About Me

 Hello!
-I am a first-year PhD student in linguistics at Stanford University.
+I am a second-year PhD student in linguistics at Stanford University.
 I am mostly interested in syntax and psycholinguistics.

-Before coming to Stanford, I was an undergrad at Northwestern University majoring in Integrated Science, Neuroscience and Linguistics.

 ## Recent/On-going Research Projects
 ### Syntax and Processing of Island Constructions